Results for:

 Nevada City, Nevada

-The Nevada City Residential Chipping Program provides the residents of Nevada City with a free, curb-side chipping service as a green waste disposal incentive to assist homeowners in their fire hazard reduction/defensible space efforts and to encourage the reduction of combustible material to small biodegradable chip piles.
-As of August 2019 the program will be continuing indefinitely.
+The Nevada City Residential Chipping Program provides the residents of Nevada City with a free, curb-side chipping service as a green waste disposal incentive to help homeowners in their fire hazard reduction efforts.
+As of August 2019 the program will be continuing indefinitely

 ADVISORY VISIT PROGRAM - NCRCD